San Luis Obispo Day Trips

 - Morro Rock: Momentous in size, Morro Rock is a must-see natural gem created by a volcanic plug over 23 million years ago.

-- Museum of Natural History: Located at the base of Black Hill lies the Museum of Natural History.
+- Museum of Natural History: Located at the base of Black Hill is the Museum of Natural History at the Morro Bay State Park.
 You can experience interactive ecology exhibits, costing only $3 for those over 16 years old.

 - Morro Bay Skateboard Museum: See a complete history of skateboarding at Morro Bay Skateboard Museum, open daily with free admission.